irinanita/cook-book/README.md

 * A considerable amount of testing was dedicated to check if the input was correctly stored if for example a new step or ingredient was added and as a result the page was refreshed.
-* In the Edit section tests were made to see if, when editing, the new input was kept for the field that were edited, while all the other fileds should maintain values from the database.
+* In the Edit section tests were made to see if, when editing, the new input was kept for the field that were edited, while all the other fields should maintain values from the database.

 ### View sort and filter recipes
 * Ensure that when search result is zero display an appropriate message